jircs/wbwangk.github.iojirc/Docs/Statistical Zero Knowledge Protocols to Prove Modular Polynomial Relations.md

 Assume that (79",])) has non-negligible success probability.
-The sketch of the proof is as follows: M executes, with 79", the set-up procedure for parameters (N, bo,bl,b2) given by ABe, in which M should convince 7 9* that he knows c~, c~ -1, ~, and ~-1 such that bl -- bo a mod N, and b2 = bo ~ mod N. Instead of using the values, c~, a -1, f~, and/~-1, M can execute the set-up procedure using the resetable simulation technique for 79* because the set-up procedure is a zero-knowledge system of (M, 79*).
+The sketch of the proof is as follows: M executes, with 79", the set-up procedure for parameters (N, bo,bl,b2) given by ABe, in which M should convince 7 9* that he knows c, c -1, , and -1 such that bl -- bo a mod N, and b2 = bo  mod N. Instead of using the values, c, a -1, f, and/-1, M can execute the set-up procedure using the resetable simulation technique for 79* because the set-up procedure is a zero-knowledge system of (M, 79*).
 After M completes the set-up procedure, 79* sends to M, 11, .., It, and It+l to start a WI protocol.
 Note that this protocol has